ibm-cloud-docs/assistant/deploy-phone.md

   The SIP request often sends INVITE headers with information about the request that is used by the SIP network.
 For example, many companies use Interactive Voice Response (IVR) systems that pass information about an incoming call by using headers.
 If you want to make use of any of these headers, list the header names here.

-  The specified headers, if present in the request, are stored in the context variable `vgwSIPCustomInviteHeaders`.
+  The specified headers, if present in the request, are stored in the context variable `sip_custom_invite_headers`.
 This variable is an array in which each key/value pair represents a header from the request, as in this example:

     ```json
-    "vgwSIPCustomInviteHeaders": {
+    "sip_custom_invite_headers": {
       "X-customer-name": "my_name",
       "X-account-number": "12345"
     }